SUSTAINA-OP/.github/profile/README.md

     License Information
   </h2>
   <p>
-    Please check the license for each repository before use.
+    Please confirm the license for each repository before use.
   </p>
   <h3>
     Request